redhat-na-ssa/nvaie-guide/docs/software/cuda/cuda.md

 to print out the maximum number of threads per multiproccesor.
 See the [CUDA API docs for the correct property to retrieve.](https://docs.nvidia.com/cuda/cuda-runtime-api/structcudaDeviceProp.html#structcudaDeviceProp)

-- What is the theoretical maximum number of simultaneous threads that can execute on your device?
+- What is the theoretical maximum number of simultaneous threads that can execute on your device? _____

-2. Run a simple vector add program to confirm the GPU can run CUDA programs.
+2. Run a simple vector add program to confirm the GPU can execute CUDA kernels.

 ```bash
 ./02-add_cuda_block
 ```

 3. Complete the example image processing program.
+This will involve creating a CUDA kernel function and calling it from the main program.

+- Run the program.
+It should create a `gray.png` image file that contains all black pixels.

 - Begin by opening `03-rgb2gray.cu`
   - Complete TODO #1 by merging `snippets/convert.cu` into `03-rgb2gray.cu`